 23. Toni Morrison pin

-In addition to books, independent bookstore Kindred Stories in Houston has a great selection of gifts.
-A Toni pin makes a great addition to a gift box or gift card.
+In addition to books, independent bookstore Kindred Stories in Houston has a great selection of gifts for librarians.
+A Toni Morrison pin makes a great addition to a gift box or gift card.

 Buy it: Toni Morrison pin at Kindred Stories